jenkins-x/jx-docs/content/architecture/build-packs.md

 ### Pipelines

-Each Pipeline YA?ML file has a number of separate logical pipelines:
+Each Pipeline YAML file has a number of separate logical pipelines:

 * `release` for processing merges to the `master` branch which typically creates a new version and release then triggers promotion
 * `pullRequest` for processing Pull Requests